Bushkill Park: Flooding and vandalism

-115th Anniversary celebration
+115th anniversary celebration

 On July 9, 2017, the park was opened to visitors for its 115th birthday as a fundraiser.
 Guests were treated to inflatable rides, face painting, fried food, and ticket giveaways for nearby amusement parks.
 The Bar'l of Fun was also opened for the day.
 Guests were able to walk around the park, and explore the newly restored clown ride and swan ride, which are both small swing rides for children.
 A new mascot for the park was shown at the event, Do*more the duck.

+The owners revealed their plans to reopen the park with seven or eight rides and the funhouse for the 2018 season.
+Most of the 17 pre-flood rides had been destroyed or sold.

 The entrance sign and the front of the skating rink were repainted for the occasion.
 The skating rink received a blue and white pattern with red letters displaying "Skating Rink" painted over top.
 A restored car from the Whip ride, along with other unrestored cars from previous rides such as the bumper cars and The Haunted Pretzel, were on display for guests to sit in and take pictures in.
 Silk-screened glass blocks from the collapsed carousel building were for sale for $100 as souvenirs, along with branded T-shirts and mugs.
 Proceeds from the fundraiser were to benefit the park, and nearly three thousand people attended.

+In May 2019, Fehnel sold his share to co-owner Sammy Baurkot.

+Reopening

+In 2022, the park reopened.
+It celebrated its 120th anniversary on July 4.
+The Bar'l Of Fun Funhouse, now known as Hilarity Hall, has also been restored and reopened.